Where to Propose in Ohio

 Ohio is not short on museum experiences, ranging from your typical - but extraordinary - art galleries to one-of-a-kind treasuries that draw in visitors from across the world.
 If you decide to propose at one of these attractions, your private moment will likely be viewed by hundreds of other people, but if you and your partner have a special attachment to one of these Ohio engagement spots, it will be a moment to remember forever.
 Here's a list of three of the state's top museums to consider as Ohio engagement ideas:

 - The Rock & Roll Hall of Fame.
 Based in Cleveland, the Rock & Roll Hall of Fame hosts exhibitions that cover the entire history of rock, from Elvis to Green Day.
 If music is important to your significant other (say they play an instrument or sing in a band), this might be a perfect way to include their particular interests in your proposal.
 If you met at a Beatles-themed party, imagine stopping in front of The Beatles exhibit and dropping down on one knee as your partner looks at John Lennon's own piano.
-It would be hard to not at find least one display at the Rock & Roll Hall of Fame that speaks to the importance of your relationship.
+It would be hard to not find at least one display at the Rock & Roll Hall of Fame that speaks to the importance of your relationship.
 You also might find the perfect wedding song while taking in the vast catalogue of music.
 And the museum also hosts weddings, so you could get married at the same place where you proposed.

 - The Franklin Park Conservatory and Botanical Gardens.
 Although the beauty of the Gardens is enough, there are many hidden gems at the Franklin Park Conservatory and Botanical Gardens, from year-round nature-based exhibitions to special events like holiday foliage displays in the winter, an orchid exhibit in January and a live butterfly release in the spring.
 Proposing in the aptly named Bride's Garden may tip your significant other off to your intentions, but it will also provide the perfect backdrop to your question and, when the time comes, can also host your wedding reception later.